Azure Startup Guide¶

-The Aviatrix cloud network solution consists of two components, controller and companion gateway, both are Azure VMs.
+The Aviatrix cloud network solution consists of two components, controller and gateways, both are Azure VMs.
 Gateways are launched from the controller console to specific VNets.
 This guide helps you to launch the controller VM in Azure.
 Make sure you follow the instructions to also subscribe Aviatrix Companion Gateway described in this guide.

 2. Subscribe to an Aviatrix Companion Gateway¶

 The Aviatrix companion gateway needs to be subscribed as programmable.

 In order to launch Aviatrix gateway from the controller, you must also subscribe to Aviatrix Companion Gateway which is free in Azure marketplace.
 Follow the steps in this doc to subscribe.

 3. Launch the Controller¶